simonegiancola09/simonegiancola09.github.io/_posts/2023-07-24-list-of-interesting-things.md

 title:  A list of lists of interesting things
 date: 2023-07-23 21:01:00
 description: A database of interesting material to read or listen
-tags: informal list music podcasts books
+tags: informal list music podcasts books photography
 categories: nontheory
 ---
 Below is a list of things that I enjoyed throughout the years, as the memory comes and goes I will update it.
 Feel free to give me recommendations based on what you read!
 Apart from the podcasts, the contents are also translated in English.
 I will also use it as a personal repository.